casangi/casadocs/docs/tasks/task_deconvolve.rst

    parameters are set, the mask is first evaluated and then displayed in the interactive Clean GUI for additional interactive changes.

+   .. note:: If a mask already exists on disk, with a name that matches imagename.mask, it will automatically load that mask
+             when the interactive clean window opens.
+Prior to running **deconvolve**, if **tclean** is run with niter=0 (with no mask supplied) to generate the initial images, please note that a mask filled with ones will be generated on disk and this will get loaded when the **deconvolve** task interactive clean window opens.
+Please check the cursor tab on the GUI for the mask image values.

    .. rubric:: Return Value:

    If the `interactive parameter <interactive_>`_ is set to 0 or 1 (instead of False or True) and niter>0, the **deconvolve**